Overview of Small Grants Program

 - Programs that do not address priorities

-- Funding: This notice is subject to availability of funding.
+- Type of funding: Fiscal Year 2024 Public Diplomacy Funds.
+This notice is subject to availability of funding.

 - Anticipated program start date: Awards fund future programs only, not programs that occurred in the past or are already in progress.
-Programs must commence before September 30, 2021.
+Program activities must commence before September 30, 2024.

-- Funding Instrument type: Grants, Fixed Amount Awards, Awards to Individuals, Property Grants, or Cooperative Agreements.
+- Funding instrument type: Grants, Fixed Amount Awards (FAAs), Awards to Individuals, Property Grants, or Cooperative Agreements.

 - Authorizing legislation, type, and year of funding: Funding authorities rest in the Smith-Mundt Act or in the Fulbright-Hays Act.

-The Public Affairs Section encourages applications from the United States and Singapore:
+The Public Affairs Section encourages applications from the United States and Singapore, including:

 - Registered not-for-profit organizations, including think tanks and civil society/non-governmental organizations with programming experience